uzzielperez/uzzielperez.github.io/_posts/2020-09-07-Getting-Started-UACMS-Analysis.md

 ## Introduction

+The full tutorial is found in [GitHub](https://github.com/uzzielperez/UACMS-Getting-Started).

 The tutorials here are in general useful to get started with CMS Data Analysis.
 However, the format of the Analyzer follows the general format we've always used under Henderson group.
 There are other ways of storing information and retrieving them and the differences are not difficult to learn.
 We like to store the physics quantities we need on the tree, even if they're derived ones like the invariant mass.
 I owe a lot of my technical analyzer knowledge to Andrew Buccilli, the first person who graduated with particle physics PhD in our group!
 I hope I can help with the same level of generosity and coolness that he had. :)

 If you haven't already gone through these, Dr. Henderson has a series of Getting Started tutorials on ROOT and C++ [here](http://chenderson.people.ua.edu/getting-started-with-cms.html).
+There is also an old but nice tutorial on Physics Analysis Tools in this [link](http://people.physics.tamu.edu/kamon/research/CMS/CMS_meetings/2008/080515_PATintro.pdf).

 If you have any questions you can contact me on mattermost (which is like Slack only free and better :P).